 - It is not necessary to call the school when your child is absent.
 Feel free to communicate with your child's teachers about absences, but please understand that a phone call will not excuse the absences we need written or email documentation for our records. - A call will be made to all homes/families of students who were marked absent from their homeroom. - Family educational trips (up to 5 days) must be pre-approved by the building principal.
-Requests must be submitted at least one week in advance of the trip and should be submitted to the office. - If an excuse is not provided within 3 days of the student's last absence, that absence(s) becomes an Illegal absence.
-Excuses will no longer be accepted if they are turned-in late. - If a student has 3 Illegal absences, parents will receive a Notice of Truancy in the mail notifying them of the Illegal days and encouraging them to contact the school to participate in an attendance improvement meeting over the phone or in-person. - After the 6th Illegal absence, a letter will be sent in the mail with a date and time for a Student Attendance Improvement Plan conference.
+Requests must be submitted at least one week in advance of the trip and should be submitted to the office. - If a student has 3 illegal absences, parents will receive a Notice of Truancy in the mail notifying them of the illegal days and encouraging them to contact the school to participate in an attendance improvement meeting over the phone or in-person. - After the 6th illegal absence, a letter will be sent in the mail with a date and time for a Student Attendance Improvement Plan conference.
 If parents cannot attend due to work, please contact the attendance office within 48 hours of the meeting to reschedule.
-Failure to attend the meeting and continued absences may result in a citation with the local magistrate. - When a student reaches their 8th Excused absence, a Warning Letter will be mailed notifying parents that all absences beyond 10 require a doctor's excuse or the absence is illegal. - Truancy is 3 unexcused absences; habitually truancy is 6 unexcused absences. - If a student has 10 days of consecutive non-attendance, they will officially be withdrawn from Highlands School District.
-The student would need to be re-enrolled to attend Highlands School District in the future. - Please call the attendance office at 724-226-2400, press 3 for the middle school and then extension 3007, if you have any questions about the attendance policy.
+Failure to attend the meeting and continued absences may result in a citation with the local magistrate.

+- When a student reaches their 8th excused absence, a Warning Letter will be mailed notifying parents that all absences beyond 10 require a doctor's excuse or the absence is illegal. - Truancy is 3 unexcused absences; habitually truant is 6 unexcused absences. - If a student has 10 days of consecutive non-attendance, they will officially be withdrawn from Highlands School District.
+The student would need to be re-enrolled to attend Highlands School District in the future. - Please call the attendance office at 724-226-2400, press 3 for the Middle School and then extension 3007, if you have any questions about the attendance policy.